probabl-ai/skore/CONTRIBUTING.rst

 Contributing
 ============

-First off, thanks for taking the time to contribute, everyone is welcome to contribute.
+Thank you for your interest in contributing to Skore!
+We welcome contributions from everyone and appreciate you taking the time to get involved.

 This project is hosted on https://github.com/probabl-ai/skore.